Poligraf/retroarch_cores_retrofw/README.md

 Snes - Sound issues kind of fixed.

-Vectrex - some slowdown present
+Vectrex - some slowdown is present

-Wonderswan - make sure you `Rewind Frames` is set to a high number like 17 or more.
+Wonderswan - make sure you `Rewind Frames` is set to a high number over 17.
 Otherwise it lags.